-How to transfer your old Mac's data to your new Mac
+Move from your old Mac to your new one with help from Migration Assistant

-The Mac line comes with a program called Migration Assistant, which makes it super easy to move data across your computers or even from a Time Machine backup.
-You can connect two devices using Thunderbolt, FireWire, Ethernet, or even just using the same Wi-Fi network if you don't have the required cable.
+Migration Assistant makes it super easy to move data from your old Mac to your new one, either directly or from a Time Machine backup.
+You can also connect two Macs with Wi-Fi, Thunderbolt, FireWire, or Ethernet.
 Migrating your old data to your new computer will make it possible for you to start working on your brand new Mac without missing a beat.

-If you are new to Mac, you can also migrate your old PC data.

 Before you start

+If you are new to Mac, you can also migrate your old PC data, which requires following completely different steps.

+But for current Mac owners, here's how to transfer data to a new Mac from your old one.

-- Update your software - If your old Mac is running OS X 7 (Snow Leopard) or earlier, you will need to update your software first.
+- Update your software - You will need to update your software first.

 - Name your old Mac - If you haven't done so already, make sure your old Mac has a name.
 Open System Preferences > Sharing > and enter a name in the Computer Name field.